Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### 1. Feature Testing

-<span style="color: red; font-weight: bold;">Reminder: Describe testing that user CAN NOT click a different answers once one of the four answer buttons was clicked.
-Automatic switch of button name from "Submit" to "NextQuestion"</span>

-Features of the site were tested manually in several test runs to ensure that sie performs intended functionality on all of the key features.
+Features of the site were tested manually in several test runs to ensure that the site performs the intended functionality on all of the key features.

 | Feature                           | Test Case                                   | Outcome                                                                                             | Test result                                                   |
 |-----------------------------------|---------------------------------------------|-----------------------------------------------------------------------------------------------------|---------------------------------------------------------------|